A Nazi fashion salon run by female inmates in Auschwitz | DW | 14.09.2021

 "That was an amazing connection," she said.
 "And I'm looking at her thinking, this is the same woman whose experiences I've been reading about.
 Here she is.
 I'm trying to understand how she, at such a young age, could endure that trauma."

-For many prisoners, getting a spot at the tailoring studio and being useful was a way to survive, said Adlington.
+For many prisoners, working at the tailoring studio was a way to survive.
 The head seamstress was a woman named Marta who deliberately created the fashion salon as a haven.

+"She wanted to save as many women as she could.
+So yes, they had clean clothes.
+They had the opportunity to wash.
+And as one woman said, they had meaningful work," said Adlington.

 But women at the tailoring studio weren't just making beautiful dresses and biding their time.
 Many secretly helped underground resistance movements by using their relatively privileged positions to communicate with people outside the camp.